 Payment terms: Important so please read carefully.

-- In Cape Town we accept credit and debit cards as well as cash or personal cheques, and do offer a R200 discount at the initial consultation for cash payments but unfortunately not for debit cards.
-(Discount applicable to Cape Town only)
+- In Cape Town we accept credit and debit cards as well as cash but no personal cheques.

 - Your consultation fee must be settled in full at the time of your consultation.

 - We do not deal directly with any Medical Aid Societies.
 You will therefore need to settle your account on the day and use your receipted bill to claim reimbursement from your medical aid.